Afghanistan–United States relations: Left-wing government, Soviet invasion and civil war

 After the April 1978 Saur Revolution, relations between the two nations became spotty.
 While the Democratic Republic regime remained officially nonaligned and opened diplomatic relations with the U.S. by June 1978, as time went on Afghanistan's increasing bond in the Soviet orbit was a cause of concern.
 Secretary of State Cyrus Vance said at the time "We need to take into account the mix of nationalism and communism in the new leadership and seek to avoid driving the regime into a closer embrace with the Soviet Union than it might wish."
 The new American Ambassador Adolph "Spike" Dubs told a visiting official in August 1978 that a more positive American approach can reduce Soviet influence, adding that while Afghanistan would still have a pro-Soviet tilt, "it would not be a Soviet satellite, military or otherwise."
-Dubs also felt that Hafizullah Amin "can't go as far as Tito or even Ceausescu".
+Dubs also felt that Hafizullah Amin "can't go as far as Tito or even Ceaușescu".

 In February 1979, Ambassador Dubs was murdered in Kabul after Afghan security forces burst in on his kidnappers, leading to a deterioration in relations.
 The U.S. then reduced bilateral assistance and terminated a small military training program.
 At the same time, the deteriorating internal situation in Afghanistan caused the U.S. to warn the Soviet Union not to intervene.
 Following Amin's rise as General Secretary, he publicly expressed his desire for friendly relations with the U.S. As the rebellion spread and the security situation deteriorated, U.S. authorities decided on July 23, 1979, to evacuate the families of American nationals in Afghanistan.